pfheatwole/thesis/meta/writing_guidelines.rst

 Because a thesis is such a large body of work, it can require special considerations.
 The reader should not have to wait for a complete and thorough context before they hear the problem.
-You may want to start with a big picture version of the three moves.
+You may want to start with an abbreviated version of the three moves.
 An **introduction to the introduction**, if you will.

-This can be as little as three paragraphs preceding the full context.
+   "An Introduction to the introduction [...] will be a short version of the three moves, often in as little as three paragraphs, ending with some sort of transition to the next section where the full context will be provided."

 For example, your introduction might be structured as follows: